brenasena/PacManExercise/README.md

 # PacManExercise
-This project creates a Pac Man that moves across the screen.
+Project Description: This project creates a Pac Man that moves across the computer screen.
+It utilizes boundary criteria to determine when the Pac Man should turn around once it hits the side of the screen.
+It also considers a particular speed of movement across the screen.

+How to run: You can run this animation by downloading the index.html file/code and dragging it into a browser window.
+You can also branch the code provided here to one of your on-going projects.

+Roadmap of future improvements:
+For future improvements I plan to add a button which adds additional Pac-Mans which move simultaneously across the screen.
+I will also play around with the speed and timing of each Pac Man so that some move faster and some move slower.

 License information:
 MIT License